LEVEL Flight Delay and Cancellation Compensation

 When flights are delayed or cancelled, airlines must offer you:

-Don’t forget to inquire with airline staff about these entitlements if your plans change.
-They must tell you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline representatives about these entitlements if your plans change.
+They are obligated to tell you about your rights when there’s a significant delay or cancellation.

 LEVEL Flight Delay Compensation

-Delays with flights from LEVEL can be really annoying.
-However there’s a bright side: if you’re stranded for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Flight delays from LEVEL can be really annoying.
+However there’s a silver lining: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are on your side.
-You could get up to €600 per person.
-What is important is when you reach your destination, not when you take off.
+Regulations in the UK and EU are on your side.
+You could be eligible for up to €600 per person.
+What is important is when you arrive, not when you take off.
 So keep an eye on your arrival time if you want to seek flight delay compensation.

 Your compensation depends on your flight distance.
-A brief trip won’t get you as much money as a longer flight, even if they’re both delayed equally.
+A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed the same amount of time.

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance